openresty/lua-resty-lrucache/README.markdown

 The `max_items` argument specifies the maximal number of items held in the cache.
 The `load-factor` argument designates the load-factor of the hash-table used internally;
-the default value is 0.5 (i.e. 50%), and any insane value will be clamped to the range of [0.25, 1].
+the default value is 0.5 (i.e. 50%); if the load-factor is specified, it will be clamped to the range of `[0.1, 1]` (i.e. if load-factor is greater than 1, it will be saturated to 1; likewise, if load-factor is smaller than `0.1`, it will be clamped to `0.1`).

 [Back to TOC](#table-of-contents)